GandhiCloud/cp4a-install-v4/README.md

 non-zero return code
 ```

 Mostly this is due to timeout issue.
-To resolve this, wait for a minute and run the step  `*5.
+To resolve this, wait for few minutes and run the step  `*5.
 Run the installer*` again.

 ### 3. Un-Installing Cloud pak for App